Best PayPal Alternatives For Freelancers. Payoneer, Wise, Instamojo, Stripe, Authorize.net, Xoom, Skrill, 2Checkout, Google Pay, UPI

 I am using Payoneer for a long time.
 Back then, it provided a debit card for its account, and you could withdraw money directly from ATM.
 Now it works in India with a bank account.
 Link your bank account to your Payoneer account.
 Funds received in the Payoneer account will be deposited into the bank account directly.

-The best part is, it has much better forex rates than PayPal and only charges 2% as transaction fees as compared to ~5% in PayPal.
+The best part is that it has much better forex rates than PayPal and only charges 2% as transaction fees compared to ~5% in PayPal.
 You can check out my very in-depth review of Payoneer here.

 You can request payments from clients via Payoneer, and clients can pay you via their bank account.
 As soon as the amount credits into your Payoneer account, it automatically transfers to your bank account.

-The charges are so low, and the forex conversion rate is so good that you can offer an excellent discount to your clients.
+The charges are so low, and the forex conversion rate is so good that you can offer your clients an excellent discount.
 It’s a completely win-win situation for everyone.

 I use Instamojo for selling digital products as they have comparatively low fees than ClickBank.
 The problem is, you can only accept payment in Indian Rupees.

-The best part of Instamojo is you can create a payment link that you can share with your clients, and they can pay any amount they want.
+The best part of Instamojo is creating a payment link that you can share with your clients, and they can pay any amount they want.
 As an example, I share imojo.in/@shabbirbhimani.
 Clients can make the payment to me.

-I have few Indian clients who cannot pay me in PayPal due to restrictions of India to India PayPal payment.
-So, they can use Instamojo if they prefer paying using a credit card.
+I have a few Indian clients who cannot pay me in PayPal due to India’s restrictions to India PayPal payment.
+So, they can use Instamojo if they prefer to pay using a credit card.

 It’s a payment solution for digital products as well as client services.
 Read my view of using Instamojo for five years here.